dotnet/docs-aspire/docs/caching/stackexchange-redis-distributed-caching-component.md

 }
 ```

-## Orchestration
+## App host usage

-In your orchestrator project, register the .NET Aspire Stack Exchange Redis component and consume the service using the following methods, such as <xref:Aspire.Hosting.RedisBuilderExtensions.AddRedis%2A>:
+In your app host project, register the .NET Aspire Stack Exchange Redis component and consume the service using the following methods, such as <xref:Aspire.Hosting.RedisBuilderExtensions.AddRedis%2A>:

 ```csharp
 // Service registration